kumahq/kuma-website/docs/docs/1.7.x/security/api-server-auth.md

 ### Groups

 A user can be a part of many groups.
 Kuma adds two groups to a user automatically:
-* Every authenticated user is a part of `mesh-system:authenticated`.
+* authenticated users are a part of `mesh-system:authenticated`.
-* Every user that doesn't provide authentication data is a part of `mesh-system:unauthenticated`.
+* unauthenticated users are part of `mesh-system:unauthenticated`.

 ### Admin user token

-Kuma creates an admin user token when the control plane starts.
+Kuma creates an admin user token on the first start of the control plane.
 The admin user token is a user token issued for user `mesh-system:admin` that belongs to `mesh-system:admin` group.
-This group is [by default authorized](./api-access-control.md) to execute all administrative operations.
+This group is [authorized by default](./api-access-control.md) to execute all administrative operations.

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab "Kubernetes"